sisihagen/website/content/en/blog/2019/the-environmental-criminals.md

 30 years ago was convenient time to introduce the necessary new technologies and lifestyle priorities in small but regular steps.
 This opportunity has been missed.
 Now it is 5 after twelve, several of the major changes are already irreversible.

-The younger Generation will no longer be able to keep quiet with a “further so”.
-The provocative weak “climate protection law” could provoke a hot autumn.
+The younger Generation will no longer be able to keep quiet with a "further so”.
+The provocative weak "climate protection law” could provoke a hot autumn.